patryk-m-malinowski/qooxdoo-lsp/README.md

 - Finding references

 # Usage
-- Please find the VSIX file for the latest release in the Release section
+- Please find the VSIX file for the latest release in the Releases section and install it as a VSCode extension.
 - Your Qooxdoo project is allowed to have multiple workspaces, but at least one of the workspaces must contain the "compiled/source/transpiled" directory.

 Contributions welcome.